-An extensive option evaluation process was undertaken before the preferred alignment was selected.
+An extensive option evaluation process was undertaken before the preferred alignment for the East West Link was selected.
 The first step was to identify, assess and prioritise problems within a wide study area.
 More than 40 components addressing the accessibility problems in the Onehunga-Penrose area were evaluated.
 This was narrowed to a shortlist of six potential corridors, combining various potential components.
-A new road connecting SH20 to SH1 along the foreshore and Sylvia Park Road was chosen as the preferred corridor.
+Different potential corridors required different works on SH1.
+A new road connecting SH20 to SH1 along the foreshore and Sylvia Park Road connecting to south facing ramps at the Mt Wellington Interchange was chosen as the preferred corridor.

 A process to identify a preferred alignment within the preferred corridor followed that first assessment phase.
+In relation to works on SH1 different options were considered for the Ōtāhuhu Creek Bridge and the Princes Street Interchange.
 The preferred alignment selection process involved a multi-disciplinary team analysing options against design, social, environmental, economic and cultural criteria.
-Extensive consultation with various parties who have an interest in the Project and landowners helped inform the process, and further refinements of alignment options and the preferred alignment occurred as a result.
+Extensive consultation with various parties who have an interest in the Project and landowners helped inform the process, and further refinements of alignment options occurred as a result.